belennlopezvega/kickstarter-analysis/README.md

 # Kickstarter Analysis
 ## Overview of Project
-### The purpose of this analysis is assist Louise in analyzing data surrounding theater campaigns and their fundraising goals.
+### The purpose of this analysis is to assist Louise in analyzing data surrounding theater campaigns and their fundraising goals.
 Louise's play came close to it's fundraising goals so she's interested in seeing how different campaigns' launch dates and funding goals went about.
 The findings and data presented below will show a clear picture as to when it is best to launch campaigns, and what fundraising goals prove to have a high success rate.
 Alternatively, it will also show when it's the worst time to launch a campaign, and what fundraising goals have a lower success rate.
 This will assist Louise in making any future decisions if she choose to put on another play in the future.

 ## Analysis and Challenges